 - Dreadnoughts are the spinal weapon variant, with them being described as a ship built around a giant gun.
 An image in the third game clearly demonstrates just how seriously this is taken, with the ship being evidently nothing but a support structure for said giant gun.

-- The Ion Cannon Frigate in the first Homeworld is basically an Ion Cannon with a ship wrapped around it.
-It's mentioned in the manual that this trope is the only possible option for equipping a ship of such a small size with an Ion Cannon (indeed, Destroyers and Heavy Cruisers mount multiple turreted Ion Cannons, but they are also much larger ships); even then, there is no room for any other weapons on the Frigate!
+- the Ion Cannon Frigate in the first game is basically an ion cannon with a ship wrapped around it.
+It's mentioned in the manual that this trope is the only possible option for equipping a ship of such a small size with an Ion Cannon (indeed, Destroyers and Heavy Cruisers mount multiple turreted Ion Cannons, but they are also much larger ships), and at the cost of renoucing to all other weapons (the only exception is the Kadeshi Multi-Beam Frigate, that sports four'' ion cannons.
+They're still fixed forward).
+The Assault Frigate too has its plasma cannons fixed forward, but, having four turreted cannons, it doesn't depend on the main weapon.
+Other examples are the Kadeshi mothership, that sports an ion cannon in the prow in addition to small defensive guns, and the Turanic carrier, that has two plus turreted defensive guns.
+This is tactically important, as ships of frigate size frigates aren't exactly manouverable ships and the ion frigates are thus unable to face attack crafts;

 - Skies of Arcadia: The Delphinus is armed with the Moonstone Cannon, which is basically an Expy of the classic Wave Motion Gun.
 While the visible portion is a telescoping barrel that extends out of the bow, the cannon actually runs the full length of the ship's hull.
 Really, they just took a huge cannon and built a ship around it.